STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Approach

-R1 and R2 will conflict with each other if there exists a time interval during which they are both present at note $m$.
-We can write this in terms of the following events $A$ and $B$:
+$\Agent{1}$ and $\Agent{2}$ will conflict with each other if there exists a time interval during which they are both present at node $\Node$.
+This occurs if and only if the following two events occur: ($A$) ``$\Agent{1}$ leaves after $\Agent{2}$ arrives'', and ($B$) ``$\Agent{2}$ leaves after $\Agent{1}$ arrives.''